Editors Note: This post about Valentine’s Day was originally published in February 2020 and has been updated for accuracy and comprehensiveness.

 When you’re practicing self-compassion, you will feel less stressed and more resilient.

-Researchers from Stanford University did a study and demonstrated that those who practice self-compassion experience less distress, anxiety, depression, and shame.
+Researchers from Stanford University did a study and demonstrated that those who practice self-compassion experienced less distress, anxiety, depression, and shame.

 To start practicing self-compassion, you can talk to yourself as you would talk to your best friend.

-Imagine your best friend was struggling or feeling emotional today, what would you tell them?
+- Imagine your best friend was struggling or feeling emotional today, what would you tell them?

 Now extend that same practice towards yourself.

 Remember that by practicing self-compassion, you will experience a positive difference in your mood and outlook.

-To help you shift towards the positive, consider Valentine’s Day as an opportunity to practice self-care, self-compassion and focus on expressing love to those who are most important to you.
+To help you shift towards the positive, consider Valentine’s Day as an opportunity to practice self-care, and self-compassion.

-There are many activities you can do to enjoy Valentine’s Day, including hosting a party, writing love letters, journaling and laughing… funny movies anyone?
+There are many activities you can do to enjoy Valentine’s Day, including hosting a party, writing love letters, journaling, and laughing… funny movies anyone?

-You will be surprised by how much love and beauty is around you when you simply slow down, breath and look around you.
+You will be surprised by how much love and beauty is around you when you simply slow down, breathe and be observant when you look around.

-Focus on practicing self-compassion and talk to yourself as you would talk to your best-friend.
+Focus on practicing self-compassion and talking to yourself as you would talk to your best friend.
 Notice the positive changes in your mood and thoughts once you make these shifts.

 What have been some of the fun ways that you have celebrated Valentine’s Day?
-What did you enjoy doing and what recommendations to you have for others?
+What did you enjoy doing and what recommendations do you have for others?
 Please share your stories and comments below.